Effect-TS/effect/packages/schema/README.md

 })
 /*
 throws
-Error: { outcomes: an array of at least 1 items }
+ParseError: { readonly outcomes: an array of at least 1 items }
 └─ ["outcomes"]
    └─ error_min_length_field
 */